About the Quevedo family

 After the University I got a job as banker as thus I started my career in Finance in the Portuguese bank BPI.
 One year later I went to the center of the Europe to work also in Finance in Switzerland and in late 2007 I moved to Madrid, Spain.
 In March 2009 my grandfather João Quevedo died and this was the trigger that brought be back to Portugal, in May 2009.

 In July 2011 I married a fantastic Catalan, Nadia, who is now living with me in Porto.
+Nadia joined our company in Feb 2020.
 I try to go every week to the Douro and spend there two or three days.
-If I don’t show up in the Douro might be because I’m visiting one of our clients in one of the 26 countries where we have our wines.
+If I don’t show up in the Douro might be because I’m visiting one of our clients in one of the 40 countries where we have our wines.